McCache/McCache-for-Python/CONTRIBUTING.md

 ```

 ## Formatting Philosophy
-We are polygot developers and we bring non-pythonic best practice to this project.
+We are polyglot developers and we bring non-pythonic best practice to this project.
 We like [PEP8](https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds) as a starting guideline but will **not** adhere to it if it makes the code harder to read.
 Explicitely called out in PEP8 is "**do not break backwards compatibility just to comply with this PEP!**".
 The area where we will deviate the most are:
 * Max Line Length:
   * We are defaulting it to 160 but we trust that you exercise good judgement to keep it as short as possible around at 100.